asyncapi/cli/README.md

 ## Usage
 The [usage guide](/docs/usage.md) provides information about different ways to use the CLI.

+## Architecture
+The [usage guide](/docs/architecture.md) provides information about the architecture.

 ## Github Action

 The AsyncAPI CLI can be used as a GitHub Action.
 You can find more information in the [GitHub Action guide](https://www.asyncapi.com/docs/tools/cli/github-action).